fitzystrikesagain/streaming-nanodegree/lessons/data_ingestion/4_kafka_connect_rest_proxy/README.md

 `curl http://localhost:8083/connector-plugins | python -m json.tool`

 Quick note, the `| python -m json.tool` above simply takes the output of the `curl` command and prints the JSON nicely.
-You can omit this if you'd like!
+You can omit this if you’d like!

 ### Create a Connector

-Lets create a connector.
-We'll dive into more details on how this works later.
+Let’s create a connector.
+We’ll dive into more details on how this works later.

 ```
 curl -X POST -H 'Content-Type: application/json' -d '{